Anoka-Ramsey Community College

 Section B. Responsibilities of clubs and organizations include:

 Subsection i.
-Maintain at least five (5) active student members at all times.
-Each member must be registered with the CSS, and be a registered student of the campus with at least one (1) credit.
+Maintain at least five (5) active student members at all times. be a registered student of the campus with at least one (1) credit.

 Subsection ii.
 Submit revisions and or amendments to the club Constitution and Bylaws as needed.